Fraud Alerts and Scam Warnings and Notices

 - Your SmartPhone is a Small Computer! - Don't think of your SmartPhone as being "just a phone."
 It is a small computer with a substantial storage of personal information in addition to phone numbers and contacts._________________________________________________________________

 Call-Forwarding SCAM - Identity thieves have learned how to "Call-Forward" telephone numbers to a fraudulent call center where criminals are stealing identities.
 Although Freedom Credit Union has implemented the necessary precautions and procedures to prevent the inadvertent disclosure of its membership's confidential information to these thieves, it is highly recommended that you contact your local telephone service company and request that "Call-Forwarding" be disabled, and enable "Password-Protection" on your telephone number, if available.

-Freedom Credit Union will continue to utilize this forum to promote awareness and to educate its membership and visitors as new fraud alerts and scams become available.
+Freedom Credit Union will continue to utilize this forum to promote awareness and educate our membership and visitors as new fraud alerts and scams become available.

-***It is important to always remember, Freedom Credit Union will under NO circumstances send an email or leave voicemail messages on a mobile or home telephone requesting a member to reply to an email or call in to update or verify financial account information***
+**It is important to always remember, Freedom Credit Union will under NO circumstances send an email or leave voicemail messages on a mobile or home telephone requesting a member to reply to an email or call to update or verify financial account information.***